 Expansion of Industrial Conservation Initiative (ICI).

-The Ministry of Energy is requesting that TB/MBC:

-Approval for the creation of an operating asset in [Vote xx], to facilitate equity injections to OPG;

-Appropriation for an expenditure increase of $1.1billion in 2017-18 in [Vote xx], which the Ministry will use to purchase shares in OPG; and

-Note that out-year requests will be included in the Ministry of Energy’s future PRRT submissions.

 2.0 purpose of request

 On March 2, 2017, the government announced Ontario’s Fair Hydro Plan (OFHP).
 As part of the OFHP approval process, TB/MBC requested that the Ministry “report back” before legislation to enable OFHP was introduced on the following items: